 Content owners can dive deeper into archives to find assets that can generate revenue.

-Picovoice’s Octopus Speech-to-Index makes audio and video files discoverable and searchable, with a caveat.
+Picovoice's Speech-to-Index engine makes audio and video files discoverable and searchable, with a caveat.
 It uses not-very-famous speech technology: phonetic indexing.
 Phonetic Indexing and Timing enabled broadcasters and other media businesses to search speech data, e.g. dialogue directly.
 Thus, it lets media companies search for anything without worrying about logging or transcription.

 Speech-to-Index vs. Speech-to-Text

 Both Speech-to-Index and Speech-to-Text have advantages over each other.
 Choosing the right engine depends on what an enterprise wants to achieve.
 Speech-to-Index is easier to maintain as it works even for proper nouns out-of-the-box.
 However, Speech-to-Text may require adding or boosting some keywords list with the changing trends.
-ASR engines trained three years ago may not know “COVID,” whereas speech-to-index can directly bring it up.
+ASR engines trained before 2020 may not know "COVID," whereas speech-to-index can directly bring it up.
 Think about a news agency.
 It has to add new words constantly to improve speech-to-text accuracy.
 Speech-to-Index returns the actual content, i.e. verbatim, within the media.
 On the other hand, Speech-to-text produces linkable text for the media file.